-II.A.2.
+- II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) - II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Minimum Support
+Number of Approved Fellow Positions Minimum Support Required (FTE)

-Fellow Positions Required (FTE)

-1 to 6 0.1
+1-6 0.1

-7 to 8 0.2
+7-8 0.2

 9 or more 0.3